 San Jose Municipal Stadium is located two miles southeast of downtown.
 The blocks between are largely residential and less than thrilling.
 Its immediate neighborhood is industrial with most workers punching their time cards during the weekdays.
 Weekends and holidays can be eerily quiet when the Giants are out of town as well.

-Because of the largely industrial neighborhood there aren't many options for grabbing a bite or a drink nearby and then walking to the game.
-Stanley's Sports Bar is a good close option that provides both but is a largely Sharks crowd since it's attached to their practice facility.
-If however you plan on driving, downtown bars and restaurants are just a ten minute drive away.
+Because of the largely industrial neighborhood, there aren’t many options for grabbing a bite or a drink nearby and then walking to the game.
+Stanley’s Sports Bar is a good close option that provides both but is a largely Sharks crowd since it’s attached to their practice facility.
+However, you plan on driving, downtown bars and restaurants are just a ten-minute drive away.

 Though pretty tepid audibly, the fans were certainly engaged with the action on the field.
 Having the field so close to you does that.
 I’d estimate that three-quarters of the seats were filled.

 Because of the low ticket prices and small nature of the facility, there were many families there.
 Kids had plenty of room to move around, play catch and visit with friends which made for a fan-friendly environment.
 Perhaps the coolest opportunity for them happens when a pitcher warms up in the bullpen.
 Bullpens are right next to either side’s bleacher, outside the field of play, and pitchers are within arm’s reach of the fans.
 You can feel the breeze come by as the ball snaps into the catcher’s mitt.

 There is a close relationship between San Jose residents and the San Francisco Giants.
 It is not uncommon for fans to make the train trip up to the city to catch their favorite former San Jose Giants play.